redshift75/autostrada/README.md

 #### Scraping Auction Data

-To test the scrapers with default settings:
+To run the scrapers with default settings:

 ```bash
 npm run run-scrapers